connect with us

 Total Score

 The overall GMAT score is calculated by combining the scores of all the sub-scores.
-For example, you need to combine the score of the Verbal Reasons and, Quantitative Reasoning.
+For example, you need to combine the score of the Verbal Reasons and, GMAT Quantitative Reasoning.
 Each of these sections is reported on a scale of 6 to 51 points.
 The composite score is graded on a scale of 200-800 points.

 How is GMAT Scored?